-Trump Reverses Course on Power to ‘reopen’ States Amid Virus
+Trump Reverses Course on Power to ‘Reopen’ States Amid Virus

 "I welcome national guidance and assistance," he said.
 "But we will do what is needed in the best interest of Arkansans and I think that’s what the people expect."

-He also directed his administration to freeze funding to the World Health Organization, pending a review of its warnings about the coronavirus and China, claiming the international body didn’t deliver adequate early reports on the virus and cost the U.S. valuable response time.
+He also directed his administration to freeze funding to the World Health Organization, claiming the international body didn’t deliver adequate early reports on the virus and cost the U.S. valuable response time.

-“A good old fashioned mutiny every now and then is an exciting and invigorating thing to watch, especially when the mutineers need so much from the Captain,” Trump tweeted Tuesday, adding, “Too easy!”
+"A good old fashioned mutiny every now and then is an exciting and invigorating thing to watch, especially when the mutineers need so much from the Captain," Trump tweeted, adding, "Too easy!"

-Meanwhile, presumptive Democratic presidential nominee Joe Biden tweeted that he’s “not running for office to be King of America” and respects “the great job so many of this country’s governors — Democratic and Republican — are doing under these horrific circumstances.”

-Cuomo told CNN that if Trump ordered him to reopen New York’s economy before he thought it was ready, he would refuse, setting up a “constitutional challenge between the state and the federal government.”

-At a later briefing, Cuomo stressed, “This is no time for any division between the federal and state governments."

-Trump accused Cuomo of “calling daily, even hourly, begging for” lifesaving supplies.
-“I got it all done for him, and everyone else, and now he seems to want Independence!” he tweeted.
-“That won’t happen!”

-Trump appeared to soften his approach later Tuesday as he met with people who have recovered from COVID-19, including former pro football player Mark Campbell and Karen Whitsett, a member of the Michigan House.
+Trump began to soften his approach later in the day as he met with people who have recovered from COVID-19, including former pro football player Mark Campbell and Karen Whitsett, a member of the Michigan House.

 "I’m going to be making a decision pretty quickly," he said, "and it’s being done in conjunction with governors."